benfjohnson/developer-dot/_posts/2016-10-04-getting-started-with-avatax-rest-v2 - Copy.md

 Alright, we've defined our transaction - let's go ahead and calculate the tax!

-* Launch the online Create Transaction API by clicking this link: https://rest-sbx-preview.avalara.net/swagger/ui/index.html#!/Transactions/ApiV2TransactionsCreatePost
+* Launch the online Create Transaction API by clicking this link: <a href="https://rest-sbx-preview.avalara.net/swagger/ui/index.html#!/Transactions/ApiV2TransactionsCreatePost">Create Transaction</a>
 * Tax transactions must be calculated using your account's license key.
 In the **Authorization** field, we'll need to type in credentials using your AccountId as the username and your license key as the password.
 You can build this authorization string on https://www.base64encode.org/ just as we did earlier; then paste the result into the Authorization field.
 It should look like this: `Basic MTIzNDU2Nzg5OkxJQ0VOU0VLRVk=`
 * In the **Model** text box, copy and paste the transaction we built above.
 * Click **Try It**